jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 * CFLs are closed under Kleene star.
 * CFLs are closed under reversal.

 ## Turing Machines

-Conceptually a turing machine acts on an infintely long tape, on which the input is written.
-While the tape has no right hand side, it has a distinct left most element.
-The turing machine, at each step, can read from the tape, but also write to the tape, and then move the head left or right.
+Conceptually a Turing machine acts on an infintely long tape, on which the input is written.
+While the tape has no right hand side, it has a distinct left hand side.
+The Turing machine, at each step, can read from the tape, but also write to the tape, and then move the head left or right.

-A turing machine $M$ is represented by the tuple $(Q, \Sigma, \Gamma, \delta, q_0, q_{accept}, q_{reject})$ where
+A Turing machine $M$ is represented by the tuple $(Q, \Sigma, \Gamma, \delta, q_0, q_{accept}, q_{reject})$ where
 * $Q$ is a set of states
 * $\Sigma$ is the alphabet
 * $\Gamma$ is the tape alphabet